datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 data.
 The memory encryption key randomly changes every power cycle.
 The key is stored within the CPU and is not accessible.

+Since the enclaves are process isolated, the operating system's libraries are not usable as is and therefore SGX enclave SDKs are required to compile programs for SGX.
+This also implies applications need to be designed and implemented to take the trusted/untrusted isolation boundaries into account but on the other hand applications get built with very minimal TCB.

+To avoid the need to build custom applications and to be able to move to process based confidential computing easier, an emerging approach is to use library OSes that help to run native unmodified Linux applications inside SGX enclaves.
+A library OS intercepts all application requests to host OS and processes them securely without the application knowing it's running a TEE.

 The 3rd generation Xeon CPUs (aka Ice Lake Server - "ICX") and later did switch to using a technology called [Total Memory Encryption - Multi-Key](https://www.intel.com/content/www/us/en/developer/articles/news/runtime-encryption-of-memory-with-intel-tme-mk.html)
 (TME-MK) that uses AES-XTS, moving away from the